gennaroprota/breeze/readme.md

 For the editor support, and for some tests, you need to define the environment variable `BREEZE_ROOT` to the full path of the source tree.
-Use forward slashes, even on Windows; omit the trailing slash.
+Use forward slashes, even on Windows, and omit the trailing slash.

 The bin/ subdirectory of the Cygwin installation must be in the `PATH`.